Week Ten: The American Cinquain

 Vicente Espinel – Wikipedia

-Week Five: The Miltonic Sonnet
+The Miltonic Sonnet

 John Milton (1608-1674)

 The Miltonic Sonnet is named after the 17th century English poet, political writer, and civil servant, John Milton.
 With the publishing of his epic poem Paradise Lost, widely regarded as one of the greatest works written in the English language, Milton solidified his reputation as one of the greatest English poets of his time.
-Milton’s work would live on to influence Romantic poets such as William Blake and William Wordsworth.
+Milton’s work would go on to influence Romantic poets such as William Blake and William Wordsworth.

 Photo caption: A wood engraving from the 19th century depicts a blind John Milton dictating his influential epic poem “Paradise Lost” (Fortuné Louis Méaulle / Wellcome Library)